aliciapflaumer/vue/README.md

 By the end of this, developers should be able to:

--   Explain what Vue is and what kinds of applications it's used for..
+-   Explain what Vue is and what kinds of applications it's used for.
 -   Create new applications with Vue using the vue-cli.
 -   Name and describe the different layers of a Vue application.